ultron21112003/Shiyal-Pradip/README.md

-hello everyone My Name Is Shiyal Pradip
+/*hello everyone My Name Is Shiyal Pradip
 In this day i am send This code

 Q:- how to find simple interest
 Ans:-
-CODE:-
+CODE:-*/
 // Program To Find Simple Interest
 #include<stdio.h>
 #include<conio.h>